Branding Personal UI

 A microsite for creators to download assets and view usage recommendations.

 With the recent surge of AI applications that generate high-quality visuals, many of us find it challenging to differentiate between output that's been created by a human being and output that hasn't.
-Luckily, there are several emerging solutions to address this issue: LinkedIn uses Content Credentials, Google created SynthID, and BBC published an article featuring several 'AI-free' logos.
-I believe our identifier should feel more human.
+Studies show that people care about who (or what) created the thing they're looking at, so it's important that artists and writers creating content without AI have tools to convey authenticity and celebrate their labor.

 My original LinkedIn post that proposed a Human Made seal people could embed in their work.

 The icon element of the logo was hand-drawn in Figma, over my original sketch that I drew with pencil and paper.
-The text element of the logo was created by customizing Gaegu, a handwritten-style font designed by JIKJI SOFT, a Korean type foundry.
+The wordmark element was created by customizing Gaegu, a handwritten-style font designed by JIKJI SOFT, a Korean type foundry.
 The shapes and colors are intended to represent and celebrate the unique building blocks of human creation: blood, sweat, tears, and love.

-The final Human Made logos shown in numerous formats and colors to suit varying needs.
+The final Human Made logos shown in various formats and colors to suit varying needs.

 Home page for the microsite that briefly explains the problem and solution.